tanelpoder/0xtools/xstack/README.md

 - **Completely passive profiling** - No instrumentation or overhead on target processes
 - **Dual stack capture** - Reads both kernel and userspace stack traces
-- **Flexible filtering** - Sample all tasks, specific process, or individual thread
+- **Flexible filtering** - Sample all tasks, specific process, or an individual thread
 - **CSV output** - Easy to parse and analyze with standard tools
 - **Stack symbolization** - Converts addresses to function names (with [BlazeSym](https://github.com/libbpf/blazesym))